20 beautiful places to visit in Devon

 The English Riviera is also famed for its mild climate – an unusual attribute for England and a great pull of the area.

 Find some thrills with jet skiing, surfing, and sailing in Torquay.
-Or for some more relaxing activities, take a fishing trip or a tranquil boat cruise.
+Or for some more relaxing activities, I’d suggest taking a fishing trip or a tranquil boat cruise.

 The English Riviera is very popular with families, offering a number of fun and unique attractions for kids.